WrestleMania XXVII: Main event

-In the last match, John Cena challenged WWE Champion The Miz (accompanied by Alex Riley).
+In the last match, The Miz (accompanied by Alex Riley) defended the WWE Championship against John Cena.
 During the match, Cena delivered the Five Knuckle Shuffle to The Miz.
-Cena attempted the Attitude Adjustment, but Miz countered with a DDT.
-There was a lot of back and forth action until The Miz executed the Skull Crushing Finale and Cena executed an Attitude Adjustment on Miz - both for near-falls.
+Cena attempted the Attitude Adjustment, but The Miz countered with a DDT.
+There was a lot of back and forth action until The Miz executed the Skull Crushing Finale and Cena executed an Attitude Adjustment on The Miz – both for near-falls.
 Both men fought outside of the ring, knocking each other out in the process, and were counted out.
-The Rock came out to intervene, when a message from the Anonymous Raw General Manager arrived.
-The Rock went to read it, but then disregarded it and restarted the match under no disqualification, no count-out, no time limit stipulations.
-Cena dragged Miz back inside the ring and attempted an Attitude Adjustment.
-The Rock stalked Cena from behind and performed a Rock Bottom on him, in vengeance for the Attitude Adjustment six nights prior.
-Taking advantage, The Miz then pinned Cena for the win, and became the second heel to win in the main event of Wrestlemania.
-After the match, The Rock had a staredown with Miz until Rock delivered a spinebuster and a People's Elbow.
+The Rock came out to intervene, when an email message from the Anonymous Raw General Manager arrived.
+The Rock went to read it, but then disregarded it and restarted the match under "no disqualifications, no count-outs, no time limits" stipulations.
+Cena dragged The Miz back inside the ring and attempted an Attitude Adjustment.
+The Rock stalked Cena from behind and performed a Rock Bottom on him, in vengeance for the Attitude Adjustment from the episode of Raw that aired six nights prior.
+Taking advantage, The Miz then pinned Cena for the win, retaining the WWE Championship, and became only the third heel to win in the main event of WrestleMania.
+After the match, The Rock had a staredown with The Miz until The Rock delivered a spinebuster and a People's Elbow.
 WrestleMania XXVII went off the air with The Rock posing on top of the turnbuckles for the fans.

 Reception

 WrestleMania XXVII received mixed reviews from critics.
 Canadian Online Explorer's professional wrestling section gave the entire event 6.5 out of 10.
-The World Heavyweight Championship match received an 8 out of 10, the Undertaker-Triple H match received an 8.5 out of 10, the WWE Championship match received a 5 out of 10 and the CM Punk-Randy Orton match received a 7 out of 10.
+The World Heavyweight Championship match received an 8 out of 10, the Undertaker–Triple H match received an 8.5 out of 10, the WWE Championship match received a 5 out of 10 and the CM Punk–Randy Orton match received a 7 out of 10.

 The attendance record for WrestleMania XXVII was announced as 71,617.
 WWE's number was later confirmed by officials at the Georgia Dome.

+The match between Michael Cole and Jerry Lawler is considered one of the worst WrestleMania matches of all time, as well as one of the worst in the WWE.
+Dave Meltzer gave the match 1 star out of 5.
+Vince McMahon himself stated to Michael Cole after the match that it was "the worst thing [he'd] ever witnessed in 60 years."
+The match was criticised by fans for being too long, involving a non-wrestler in Cole and for the Anonymous Raw General Manager's reversing of Lawler's initial victory.